Trezzon/trezzon/README.md

 ### Hi there 👋

+### A little about me

+💻 I am a creative and passionate Freelance Frontend Web Developer and UI/UX Designer with at least 3 years of experience in the field.
+I have substantial experience developing websites and web applications not just with the fundamentals, but also using frameworks such as Tailwind and Bootstrap, and React and Vue.
+I am very experienced with CMS development with WordPress in particular.

+🖼️ In my free time I am passionate about art and I love to create illustrations, which I extend to my web work through creating web graphics assets such as custom images, logos, or even silly animations!

+<a href="terrencejcab.com/about-me">Wanna learn more about me?
+Click here!</a>

+### Wanna say hi?

+📧 The best way to contact me is through my email

 <!--
 **Trezzon/trezzon** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.